jensdietrich/xshady/README.md

 # xshady

-This repo contains some projects that demonstrate the presence of vulnerabilities in libraries.
+This repo contains some projects that demonstrate the presence of some known vulnerabilities in libraries.
 This can be used as input for security analyses in related libraries.
 A key feature is that the vulnerabilities are testable, and the projects follow a structure that makes them easy to refactor if the analysis requires it.
+Projects also contain the reports produced by some SCA tools -- this can be used to check those tools for soundness / recall , using the testable projects as oracles.

 ## Project Structure

 Each project is named `CVE*`, uses the standard Maven repository layout, and has a single test.
-If this test succeeds, the vulnerability refered to by the CVE is present.
+If this test succeeds, the vulnerability refered to by the CVE in the name is present.

-The `pom.xml` defines the Java version to be used by setting the         `<maven.compiler.target>` and `<maven.compiler.source>` properties, in most case this is set to `11`.
+The `pom.xml` defines / should define the Java version to be used by setting the  `<maven.compiler.target>` and `<maven.compiler.source>` properties, in most case this is set to `11`.

 Some tests may have additional requirements wrt Java version and OS, those are enforced by JUNit preconditions.
-When they fail, the respective test(s) will be skipped.
-I.e. the precense of a vulnerability is shown by all tests passing, and not by no test failing.
-I.e. `mvn test` succeeded is not sufficient, surefire reports (in `target/surefire`) must be inspected to ensure no test was skipped.
+When those fail, the respective test(s) will be skipped.
+I.e. the presence of a vulnerability is shown by all tests passing, and **not** by none of the tests failing.
+I.e. `mvn test` succeeded is not sufficient, surefire reports (in `target/surefire`) must be inspected to ensure that no test was skipped.

-Each project point to a vulnerability in a Maven artifact.
-This can be found in the dependency section in `pom.xml`.
+Each project points to a vulnerability in a Maven artifact.
+This artifact can be found in the dependency section in `pom.xml`.
 Note that there is always an additional dependency to junit5 which is used for testing.

 ## Running Software Composition Security Analyses